Our City

 Four weeks of vacation is allowed per year per ACGME policy.
 Vacation time is taken during research blocks.

 Several categorical fellows have been successful in receiving funding for their research including grants from the Children's Hospital Colorado Research Institute, the Colorado Clinical Translational Sciences Institute (CCTSI), the NIH, and the American Heart Association.
-Finally, we have several full-time research coordinators within the Heart Institute who are available to assist in coordinating patient recruitment and data collection.
+Finally, we have a dedicated Heart Institute statistician available for statistical support as well as several full-time research coordinators who are available to assist in coordinating patient recruitment and data collection.

 Each fellow is assigned a Scholarly Oversight Committee (SOC), composed of at least 3 faculty members.
 The SOC meets every six months to evaluate the fellow’s scholarly progress and to help provide support and direction.
 At the end of training, the SOC is responsible for determining whether the fellow’s work has met the American Board of Pediatrics requirement for sub-board eligibility.